SanCrystal/Tru-Elect/README.md

 #
 > ## Overview
 <p align="justify">
 TruElect as an app which can be used to setup an election.
-The major stakeholders here are the electoral board, who are involved in stetting up the election and the voters.
+The major voters here are the electoral board, who are involved in stetting up the election and the voters.
 </p>